 Over the past few decades, bee populations have been declining at an alarming rate.
 This decline is due to a variety of factors, including habitat loss, disease, and pesticide use.
 Pesticides, in particular, have been a major cause of concern for bee conservationists.

-In response to these concerns, several countries, including the European Union, have implemented bans on certain types of pesticides that are known to be harmful to bees.
+In response to these concerns, several countries, including the European Union, have implemented bans on certain types of pesticides.
+Most of them are known to be harmful to bees.
 These bans have been based on scientific evidence showing that pesticides, such as neonicotinoids, can have a negative impact on bee behavior, reproduction, and overall health.

 Policy Measures to Protect Bees